Baseflow/Xamarin-Sidebar/README.md

 A slideout navigation control for Xamarin iOS applications.

+*If you're using Sidebar Navigation send me a link to your app and I'll happily post it here.*

 ![Menu Open](https://raw.githubusercontent.com/jdehlin/Xamarin-Sidebar/master/Screenshots/Transition.png)

 This is partly based on two other good slideout menu implementation that each didn't